 “The End of Imagination” was the beginning of 20 years of essay writing for me.
 Almost every essay was immediately translated into Hindi, Malayalam, Marathi, Urdu, and Punjabi, often without my knowledge.
 As we watched mesmerized, religious fundamentalism and unbridled free-market fundamentalism, which had been unleashed in the early 1990s, waltzed arm-in-arm, like lovers, changing the landscape around us at a speed that was exhilarating for some, devastating for others.
 Huge infrastructure projects were displacing hundreds of thousands of the rural poor, setting them adrift into a world that didn’t seem to be able to—or simply did not want to—see them.
 It was as though the city and the countryside had stopped being able to communicate with each other.
 It had nothing to do with language, but everything to do with translation.

 For example, judges sitting in the Supreme Court seemed unable to understand that, for a person who belonged to an indigenous tribe, their relationship with land could not simply be translated into money.
 (I was arraigned for contempt of court for saying, among other things, that paying Adivasis, indigenous tribespeople, cash compensation for their land was like paying Supreme Court judges their salaries in fertilizer bags.)
 Over the years, the essays opened secret worlds for me—the best kind of royalty that any writer could ask for.
-As I travelled, I encountered languages, stories, and people whose ways of thinking expanded me in ways I could never have imagined.“It was as though the city and the countryside had stopped being able to communicate with each other.
-It had nothing to do with language, but everything to do with translation.”
+As I travelled, I encountered languages, stories, and people whose ways of thinking expanded me in ways I could never have imagined.

 Somewhere along the way, slow-cooking began again.
 Folks began to drop in on me.
 Their visits grew more frequent, then longer, and eventually, pretty brazenly, they moved in with me: Anjum, an Urdu speaker from Old Delhi, came with her adopted daughter, Zainab, and a laconic, cloudy dog called Biroo.
 A young man who called himself Saddam Hussain showed up on a white horse he introduced as Payal.
 He said his real name was Dayachand and that he was a Chamar, a skinner from Jhajjhar in Haryana.
 He told me a terrible story about what had happened to his father.
 He spoke in a sort of Mewati-Rajasthani that I found hard to understand.
 He showed me a video of the execution of Saddam Hussein, the president of Iraq, that he kept on his cell phone.
 It was Hussein’s courage at the moment of his death, he said, even if he had been a bastard, that had made Dayachand convert to Islam and take the name Saddam Hussain.
 I had no idea what the connection between the video and his father was.